d-themesdevelopment/d-themesdevelopment/README.md

 ### 👋 Hello, there!

-Currently, I work as a <b>freelancer</b>. (so don't hesitate to DM me if you need my help 😎)
+Currently, I work as a <b>freelancer</b>.

 As a <b>Senior Full Stack</b> web developer, I have rich experience in Front-end and Back-end web development.

-Here are some services I can provide:
+Technical/Functional Skills:

 - 🔭 Front-end development using GatsbyJs, React/NextJs, Vue/NuxtJs, AngularJs
 - 🌱 Animation: GSAP, ThreeJS